webforj/webforj-documentation/docs/getting-started/tutorial/validating-and-binding.md

 ```
 ## Validation

 Validation ensures that the data entered into the form adheres to specified rules, improving data quality and preventing invalid submissions.
-With data binding, validation is seamlessly integrated, allowing real-time feedback on user inputs.
+With data binding, validation no longer needs to be manually implemented but instead simply configured, allowing real-time feedback on user inputs.

 ### Defining valdiation rules